-Teams Live Events is a feature within Microsoft Teams that enables Oxford University staff to schedule, produce and broadcast meetings to a large online audience up to 10,000 (with a temporary further increase until 1 July 2020, see table).
-It is especially useful if you are presenting to an audience outside of the University as attendees can watch via a URL link and don’t have to log in.
+Teams Live Events is a feature within Microsoft Teams that enables Oxford University staff to schedule, produce and broadcast meetings to a large online audience up to 20,000 [updated July 2023].
+It is especially useful if you are presenting to an audience outside the University as attendees can watch via a URL link and don’t have to log in.

 Teams Live Events has an additional role of ‘Producer’ which is mainly focussed on the technical aspects of running the live event; managing the start and end of the session, presenters and the presentation screens.
 Permissions for the live event can be public (allowing external attendees), organisation (the University), or select groups of people of your choice.
 The attendee experience is more passive in a Teams Live Event – they can only view one presentation screen, have video and microphones disabled and can only participate in discussions through a moderated Q&A area.
 If required, events can be recorded and stored in Streams, allowing attendees to view on-demand.

 For most meetings or briefings with fewer than 350 attendees, a regular Teams meeting provides all the functionality you would need.
 The number of concurrent Oxford live events that can take place within Teams Live Events is limited so it is important to only use it for appropriate large-scale events.

 The Educational Media team will be holding some introductory webinars aimed at those colleagues running large-scale events and these will be advertised shortly.
 More information is available on our Nexus365 Teams Live Events help pages and specific enquiries from event organisers should be directed to email@example.com.

 What’s the difference between Teams Meetings and Teams Live Events?